 4. Please describe your feelings about and experience with nursing homes or other institutionalized elder care settings.

-5.Many of the people we serve have varying amounts of dementia or cognitive decline, please describe your experiences working with dementia and any fears you have or challenges you imagine in this work?
+5.Many of the people we serve have varying amounts of dementia or cognitive decline.Please describe your experiences working with dementia and any fears you have or challenges you imagine in this work?

 6. We frequently visit patients who are no longer verbal or who are unresponsive and cannot communicate either physically or verbally and it is not clear if they are able to understand.
-How have you in the past, or how do you imagine, connecting with someone who cannot communicate?
+How have you in the past, or how do you imagine, connecting with someone non-verbally?
 What emotions does this bring up for you?

 7. What kinds of patients or situations would you anticipate having the most difficulty working with and why?